Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Background

-\textbf{Normalized Maximum Likelihood.} The MDL problem is often addressed by trying to find the model that is ``closet'' to the true distribution $f(\cdot)$ in some well-defined sense.
+The minimum description length problem is often addressed by trying to find the model that is ``closet'' to the true distribution $f(\cdot)$ in some well-defined sense.
 To select for a proper optimal universal code, a cautious approach would be to assume a worst-case scenario in order to make ``safe'' inferences about the unknown world.
-Formally, the worst-case expected regret is given by $R(p\|\Theta)=\max_q E_q[\ln \frac{f(x|\hat{\theta}_x)}{p(x)}]$, where the ``worst'' distribution $q(\cdot)$ is allowed to be any probability distribution.
-Without referencing the unknown truth, \cite{rissanen2001strong} formulated finding the optimal universal distribution as a mini-max problem of computing $p*=\arg \min_p\max_q E_q[\ln \frac{f(x|\hat{\theta}_x)}{p(x)}]$, the coding scheme that minimizes the worst-case expected regret.
+Formally, the worst-case expected regret is given by $R(p\|\Theta)=\max_q E_q[\ln \frac{f(x|\hat{\theta}_x)}{p(x)}]$, where $p(\cdot)$ and the ``worst'' distribution $q(\cdot)$ is allowed to be any probability distribution \cite{myung2006model}.
+Without referencing the unknown truth, \cite{rissanen2001strong} formulates finding the optimal universal distribution as a mini-max problem of computing $p*=\arg \min_p\max_q E_q[\ln \frac{f(x|\hat{\theta}_x)}{p(x)}]$, the coding scheme that minimizes the worst-case expected regret.
 Among the universal codes, the normalized maximum likelihood (NML) probability minimizes the worst-case regret and avoids assigning an arbitrary distribution to $\Theta$.
 The minimax optimal solution is given by \cite{shtar1987universal}:

-where the summation is over the entire data sample space.
-Fig. \ref{fig:nml} describes the optimization problem of finding optimal model $P(x_i | \hat{\theta_i})$ given data sample $x_i$ among model class $\Theta$.
+where the summation is over the entire data sample space (i.e. all possible data sample, hence $x'$).
+Figure \ref{fig:nml} describes the optimization problem of finding optimal model $P(x_i | \hat{\theta_i})$ given the data sample $x_i$ among model class $\Theta$.
 The models in the class, $P(x| \theta)$, are parameterized by the parameter set $\theta$. $x_i$ are data sample from data $X$.
 With this distribution, the regret is the same for all data sample $x$ given by \cite{grunwald2007minimum}:

-which defines the model class complexity (thus denoted $COMP$) as it indicates how many different data samples can be well explained by the model class $\Theta$.
+which computes the log of the denominator in Eq. \ref{eq:nml} in its expanded form.
+The $COMP$ defines the model class complexity, as it indicates how many different data samples can be well explained by the model class $\Theta$.